- Students who grow food, try new foods.

-The Grow with Us Grant allows schools to apply for four different types of grow systems.
+The Grow with Us Grant allows schools to apply for three types of grow systems.
 Schools should apply for the grow system that would best meet their educational goals, classroom space needs, along with experience level in school gardening and curriculum integration.
-New York Agriculture in the Classroom aspires to provide teachers the vehicle and tools to facilitate experiential-learning opportunities using agriculture as the context for learning by investing $50,000 in this new grant program.
+New York Agriculture in the Classroom aspires to provide teachers the tools to facilitate experiential-learning opportunities using agriculture as the context for learning by investing $70,000 in the grant program.

 Schools selected to receive grow systems will be asked to submit two progress reports yearly, and respond to messages or inquiries as asked.
 Regional Agriculture in the Classroom curriculum trainings will be held during the school year, and at least one teacher from the recipient school must attend the training.
 The educator trainings will deepen your understanding of the paired curriculum available and companion resources, and allow for teachers to develop a network of support in each region.